|About Causes Symptoms Diagnosis Treatment|

 - Urinalysis to check kidney function, it may also reveal blood in the urine, bacteria and the presence of small kidney stones.

 Treatment depends on the type of stones present, and if your cat is displaying symptoms.
 In some cases, there may be no treatment.
 However, where treatment is necessary, it may include:

-Extracorporeal shock wave lithotripsy (ESWL) is a technique using sound waves to break up the stones.
-This will need to be done at a specialist centre.
+- Extracorporeal shock wave lithotripsy (ESWL) is a technique using sound waves to break up the stones.

 Cats will need to return to their veterinarian regularly for monitoring as kidney stones often will return.
 The test will include X-rays, urinalysis, and blood work.
-You may also be required to regularly monitor your cat’s urine pH and specific gravity (concentration).
+It will be necessary to monitor your cat’s urine pH and concentration.